Mutual Information for Electromagnetic Information Theory Based on Random Fields: Mutual Information with Infinite-Length Transceivers

-For example, when the wavelength $\lambda$ is 5$\,{\rm m}$ and the distance $d$ between the two parallel lines is 1$\,{\rm m}$, the Fourier transform of the Green function is shown in Fig. \ref{fig:Green_d}.
-We use AWGN model with the noise SSD $S_N(\kappa)=90$.
-The power constraint for the current density $P$ is equal to 3.
-From (\ref{equ:waterfilling}) we can derive the best SSD of the source current, as shown in Fig. \ref{fig:waterfilling}.
+For example, we consider a set of parameters where the wavelength $\lambda$ is 5$\,{\rm m}$ and the distance~$d$ between the two parallel lines is 1$\,{\rm m}$.
+We use AWGN model with the noise SSD $S_N(\kappa)=90\,[{\rm V^2/m}]$.
+The power constraint for the current density $P$ is equal to $3\,[{\rm A^2/m^4}]$.
+From {\bf Theorem 1} we can derive the best SSD of the source current, as shown in Fig. \ref{fig:waterfilling}.
+It is worth noticing that the scenario considered here is in the reactive near field, when the wavelength is comparable to the distance between the transceivers.
+The best spectrum density in the $[-\kappa_0,\kappa_0]$ band is nearly flat.
+This phenomenon coincides with Fig. 6 in \cite{sanguinetti2022wavenumber}, where discrete Fourier bases are chosen to decompose the channel instead of the continuous Fourier transform we adopted in this section.

-In this section, we have derived the capacity between parallel infinite-length linear source and destination.
-For a more practical model, in the next section, we will focus on scenario with finite-length destination.